 - Discard any syringes or sutures that are not in their sterile peel-pack package.

-- Highly specialized or technically complex items or supplies are generally not suitable for overseas donation, but may be donated to one of our teaching labs or to the NC State Veterinary School.
+- Highly specialized or technically complex items or supplies are generally not suitable for overseas donation, but some may be donated to one of our teaching labs.
 Examples include cardiac catheterization cannulas, endoscopic or other specialized surgical devices, or devices that require specific machinery or equipment to operate.

 - Expired blood collection tubes, arterial blood gas syringes, IV solutions (bags or flush syringes) should be discarded.